Rotary Kiln Testing in the Innovation Center

 To Test Variable Process Conditions

-Another common reason for rotary kiln testing is for the evaluation of alternative processing conditions.
+Another common reason for rotary kiln testing is the evaluation of alternative processing conditions.
 Many customers may have an existing thermal system, but are looking to adjust the process, or feel that their current process could be improved upon.
 Rotary kiln testing in this aspect allows them to try out various process conditions without experimenting on their existing kiln or affecting production schedules.

 How Rotary Kiln Testing Works